View our Covid-19 Response Learn More- Click to Dismiss

 At this meeting, IEP teams should:

-• Develop an IEP that describes the early childhood program and services that will complete the current school year and also describes the coming kindergarten program.
+- Develop or amend the IEP to reflect the early childhood program and services that will complete the current school year and also describes the coming kindergarten program.

-• Complete a final Early Childhood Outcomes (ECO) Summary.
+- Complete the final Early Childhood Outcomes (ECO) Descriptions and answer the progress questions.

-• Provide parents with a Prior Written Notice describing any changes to services and supports (changes that are a result of the transition to kindergarten and any changes reflecting new or different student needs).
+- Provide parents with a Prior Written Notice describing any changes to services and supports that are a result of the transition to kindergarten as well as changes reflecting new or different student needs).

 During the Fall When Kindergarten Begins